-I don’t know about you, but my dogs go crazy when the doorbell rings, whether it be one of my kid’s friends or the UPS man.
-We would scream and yell at the dogs to shut up and go lay down… all while we “welcome” our guests in.
+My dogs go crazy when the doorbell rings, whether it be one of my kid’s friends or the UPS man.
+Can you relate?
+Screaming and yelling at the dogs to be quiet and go lay down… all while we “welcome” our guests in.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-We personally also use it for our “resource aggressive” dog, Ginger.
+- Resource Guarding: We also use it for our “resource aggressive” dog, Ginger.
 We put her in her “place” during dinner time, or anytime someone is eating a snack on the couch.

 [Related: If you need help training your dog, you may also want to read

 Here is a great video from SolidK9 Dog Training showing the Place Command in Action:

 Leave a comment below and let me know if you will be training your dog the place command.
 I always reply to comments, so let’s start a conversation… it could help someone else with a similar problem or question.